 The outcome of this research was the development of a 128-item questionnaire which assesses the abilities, traits, attitudes and behaviours that underpin the meta-competencies of Performance, Collaboration, Innovation and Agility.

 These 4 competencies are divided into 4 sub-scales called ‘pillars’ totalling 16.
 Out of the 128 items, each pillar is made up of 8 assessable items.

-The assessment was officially launched in 2013 after a period of prototyping, testing & statistical analysis.
-Since then, the i4 Neuroleader™ Assessment has been completed by over 20,000 people in every single continent and across a variety of industries in the public and private sector.
-Our digital benchmarking infographic dynamically displays real-time data and it is constantly being updated so that you can compare your results with the most updated global population.
+The assessment was officially launched in 2013 after a period of prototyping, testing, and statistical analysis.
+Since then, the i4 Neuroleader™ Assessment has been completed by over 20,000 people in every single continent and across a variety of industries in the public and private sectors.
+The data is comprised of people in different roles from executives to front-line staff.

 describes the research and the rationale of the i4 Neuroleader™ Model as well as the business case of why we need to look at leadership through a new lens to thrive in the 21st Century.

 Reliability refers to the consistency of measurement.
 An assessment is said to be reliable when it produces a consistent, although not necessarily identical result.

 Two measures of reliability were used in i4:

 - internal consistency reliability, which ensured the consistency of responses across items intended to measure the same concept or construct and test-retest reliability which ensured the stability of a scale or assessment over a period of time.

 - a confirmatory factor analysis was used to examine the clustering of the instrument items with the associated hypothesised competency domains.